A second order differential equation for a point charged particle: Notion of generalized higher order fields

-A generalized field associates to each pair of tangent vectors $e_\mu,\,e_\nu$ and curve $x:I\to M$ an element of the $k$-jet along $x$, $\big(e_\mu(x(\tau)),\,e_\nu(x(\tau))\big)\mapsto \bar{F}(\,^kx(\tau))$.
-That $F$ is defined on the Grasmannian $G(2, M)$ allows to define fluxes and to associate with them the outcome of macroscopic measurements.
-The fact that the fields take values on higher jet bundles over the spacetime manifold is the mathematical implementation of our idea that fields depend on the state of motion of the probe particle in a fundamental way.
-At his stage we did not fix the value of the order $k$.
-We will keep it free until later sections, where it will be fixed to be $k=3$ by physical constraints.
+The fact that the fields take values on higher order jet bundles over the spacetime manifold is the mathematical implementation of our idea that fields depend on the state of motion of the test particle in a fundamental way.
+At this stage we do not fix the value of the order $k$.
+We will keep it free until in the following {\it sections} it will be fixed by physical arguments to be $k=2$.

-With the aid of the nilpotent {\it exterior derivative} $d_4$ and the Hodge star operator $\star$ defined by $\eta$, one can write in complete analogy with Maxwell's equations the following homogeneous and non-homogeneous equations \cite{Ricardo012}: \begin{itemize} \item The generalized homogeneous equations are
+There is a coordinate-free formulation for the generalized fields \cite{Ricardo2012}.
+In particular, the Hodge star operator $\star$ and the nilpotent exterior derivative $d_4$ are well defined geometric objects acting on generalized forms.
+With the aid of the nilpotent {\it exterior derivative} $d_4$ and the Hodge star operator $\star$ defined by the Lorentzian metric $\eta$, the homogeneous of Maxwell's equations is the expression